macabdul9/pytorch-is-all-you-need/README.md

 # Getting Started

-Create python virtual environment using environment.yml or requirements.txt

-- It is strongly recommended to create virtual environment to avoid dependency conflict
+- Create python virtual environment using **conda and environment.yml** or **virtuanev and install the dependencies from requirements.txt**, It is not necessary but strongly recommended to create virtual environment to avoid dependency conflict.
 - Launch **Jupyter Notebook** or **Jupyter Lab** and you will be ready to execute the notebook.
 - Some models may need a GPU to train on local machine otherwise you can use free GPU powered environment offered by [Google Colab](https://colab.research.google.com/) or [Kaggle Kernel](https://www.kaggle.com/)